-Is married.....wife’s name in Lindy.....the couple has a daughter named Ryann...Graduated from Washington (OH) Senior High School.....also played basketball and football...Attended Kent State University...Is the son of former All-Star Jeff Shaw, who pitched in the majors with Cleveland (1990-92), Montreal (1993-95), Chicago-AL (1995), Cincinnati (1996-98) and Los Angeles (1998-2001)…Is a fan of the Cleveland Cavaliers, Cleveland Browns and Ohio State Buckeyes...
-Is an avid golfer.....follow him on Twitter (@travis_shaw21).
+Is married.....wife’s name is Lindy.....the couple has a daughter named Ryann...Graduated from Washington (OH) Senior High School, where he also played basketball and football...Attended Kent State University, where he was a 2010 Second Team All-Mac selection as a sophomore...Is the son of former All-Star Jeff Shaw, who pitched for Cleveland (1990-92), Montreal (1993-95), Chicago-AL (1995), Cincinnati (1996-98) and Los Angeles-NL (1998-2001)…Is a fan of the Cleveland Cavaliers, Cleveland Browns and Ohio State Buckeyes.....is an avid golfer.

-Batted .273 with 31 HR, 101 RBI and 10 stolen bases in 144 games during his first season with Milwaukee.....made 143 starts (142g at 3B, 1g at DH)...Was named Brewers Most Valuable Player and Top Newcomer as voted on by members of the Milwaukee Chapter of the Baseball Writers Association of America...Was the Brewers' nominee for the Hank Aaron Award...His 31 HR tied Eric Thames for the team lead and tied for 10th in the National League...Also led the team in RBI (101 - 9th in NL), doubles (34), hits (147), extra-base hits (66) and total bases (276)…His .975 fielding percentage (9 errors) ranked fourth among qualifying MLB third basemen...From 4/28-7/26 went 69 consecutive games at third base without committing an error, the second-longest streak in franchise history from that position (Don Money, 88g, 1973-74)…Was Brewers Player of the Month for May (24g, .333, 4hr, 18rbi), June (24g, .279, 8hr, 21rbi) and July (23g, .305, 7hr, 17rbi)…From 5/7-5/21 had a career-high 11-game hitting streak, batting .356 (16-for-45, 3hr, 11rbi) • Belted his first career grand slam on 6/3 vs. Los Angeles off Josh Fields...Smacked his first career walk-off homer on 9/23 vs. Chicago-NL with a 2-run shot in the 10th inning off Wade Davis.....gave the team a 4-3 win.
+Batted .273 with 31 HR, 101 RBI and 10 stolen bases in 144 games with Milwaukee...Made 143 starts (142g at 3B, 1g at DH)...Was named Brewers Most Valuable Player and Top Newcomer as voted on by members of the Milwaukee Chapter of the Baseball Writers Association of America...Was nominated for the Hank Aaron Award...His 31 HR tied Eric Thames for the team lead and tied for 10th in the National League...Also led the team in RBI (101 - 9th in NL), doubles (34), hits (147), extra-base hits (66) and total bases (276)…His .975 fielding percentage (9 errors) ranked fourth among qualifying MLB third basemen...From 4/28-7/26 went 69 consecutive games at third base without committing an error, the second-longest streak in franchise history from that position (Don Money, 88g, 1973-74)…Was Brewers Player of the Month for May (24g, .333, 4hr, 18rbi), June (24g, .279, 8hr, 21rbi) and July (23g, .305, 7hr, 17rbi)…From 5/7-5/21 had a career-high 11-game hitting streak, batting .356 (16-for-45, 3hr, 11rbi)…Belted his first career grand slam on 6/3 vs. Los Angeles off Josh Fields...Smacked his first career walk-off homer on 9/23 vs. Chicago-NL with a two-run shot in the 10th inning off Wade Davis.....gave the team a 4-3 win.